b13/typo3-config/README.md

 ### Note using TYPO3 v12

-The configuration files LocalConfiguration and AdditionalConfiguration have been moved and renamed, s.
+The configuration files LocalConfiguration and AdditionalConfiguration have been moved and renamed, see
 [Configuration files](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/Configuration/ConfigurationFiles.html)

 ### Reason 1: We want context-dependent config files